 The clinic was a huge improvement on the crumbling structure that treated thousands of patients annually.
 Powered entirely by solar energy, the clinic is efficient and sustainable.

 TB & Infectious Disease Clinic

-We began construction on the TB/ID Clinic in November of 2013, but just a month into breaking ground civil war erupted, and we were forced to evacuate.
-Since that time the Nile, our only option for transporting construction materials, has been too unsafe for travel.
-As soon as the river re-opens we will build the long awaited clinic.
+We began construction on the TB/ID Clinic in November of 2013, but just a month into breaking ground civil war erupted, and we were forced to put our plans on hold.

-The TB/ID Clinic will be constructed of durable, lightweight, cleanable, ecologically-friendly materials sourced from a company in Kenya that specializes in building structures made for remote regions in Africa.
+The TB/ID Clinic wasconstructed of durable, lightweight, cleanable, ecologically-friendly materials sourced from a company in Kenya that specializes in building structures made for remote regions in Africa.
 It is an efficient, cost-efficient design made with materials meant to endure the environmental conditions of South Sudan.